2025 Florida State Tax Deadlines

 Several key considerations make Florida's tax landscape unique for 2025:

-Florida's lack of State income tax creates opportunities for tax planning strategies focused on minimizing federal tax liability.
-The State's reliance on sales taxes, property taxes, and tourism-related revenues means businesses must understand various non-income tax obligations.
+Florida's lack of individual State income tax creates opportunities for tax planning strategies focused on minimizing federal tax liability, while C Corporations must still plan for the State's 5.5% corporate income tax.
+The State's reliance on sales taxes, property taxes, and tourism-related revenues also means businesses must understand various non-income tax obligations.

 Sales tax requirements